 Finding the best resolutions for your family with an experienced family lawyer in Ottawa

-Our Family Lawyers know that family law issues can come up when you least expect them, and that they are often combined with emotional concerns.
+If you’re looking for an Ottawa Family Lawyer, our team can help.
+We know that family law issues can come up when you least expect them, and that they are often combined with emotional concerns.
 With our knowledge and experience we strive to make the legal process as straightforward as possible for you, ensuring that your interests are protected.
-Nelligan Law’s lawyers are at the forefront of developments in family law.
+Out team members are at the forefront of developments in Family Law.
 We can help you address all of your family law issues using the best resolution process for your particular situation.

 We can provide you with continuity of service by working as a cohesive unit.
 This means when you hire one of our family lawyers, you get the support of our entire team if and when it is needed.
 If your lawyer is away, another of our lawyers will be available to assist you.
 It also means that our legal services and fees will reflect the complexity of your issue.
 Members of our group have appeared before all levels of courts and tribunals, and have contributed to precedents that have helped Canadian family law evolve to meet today’s values.